LoniasGR/vimrc/README.md

-# My vimrc and an a script to install it #
+# My vimrc and a script to install it #

 ## Author: Leonidas Avdelas